Bioconductor/bioconductor.org/content/news/bioc_3_15_release.md

   functions: DRrefit (the main function), ComputeNormalChromosome and PlotCluster.

+- [borealis](/packages/borealis) Borealis is an R library performing outlier analysis for count-based bisulfite sequencing data.
+It detectes outlier methylated CpG sites from bisulfite sequencing (BS-seq).
+The core of Borealis is modeling Beta-Binomial distributions.
+This can be useful for rare disease diagnoses.

 - [CBEA](/packages/CBEA) This package implements CBEA, a method to perform set-based analysis for microbiome relative abundance data.
   This approach constructs a competitive balance between taxa within